Can One Person Make a Difference? YES!

 Water.
 Canadians use 329 litres of water per person, per day.
 The two largest contributors are bathing and showering (35%) and toilets (30%).
 Major waste reductions can be achieved by simply taking fewer, shorter showers, not running water unnecessarily, and washing your laundry in cold water.

-Showers & toilets: Install low-flow shower heads as they cut the flow of water about 75%, reducing it to 22-37 litres per shower compared to regular shower heads that release 94-189 litres.
+Showers & toilets: Install low-flow shower heads as they cut the flow of water by about 75%, reducing it to 22-37 litres per shower compared to regular shower heads that release 94-189 litres.
 If your parents are replacing a toilet, encourage them to choose a duo-flush toilet as this also uses significantly less water.
 Flushing a toilet requires 7 to 26 litres of water

 Laundry: Wash clothes in cold water and hang them to dry.
 Roughly 80-90% of the energy used by a washing machine goes into heating the water.
 Dryers, in turn, use ten times more energy than a washing machine.
 When possible, skip the dryer altogether.